-Heart Failure and Hernia Repair.
+Pulmonary Embolism, Heart Failure, and Hernia Repair.

-There are just too many things that aren’t adding up so we order an autopsy.
+There are just too many things that aren’t adding up, so we order an autopsy.

-The autopsy also revealed that my dad died earlier not at 3:05 pm as stated by the doctor.
+The autopsy also revealed that my dad died earlier, not at 3:05 pm, as stated by the doctor.

-I went back and heard the recordings and looked at pictures that I had taken of my dad’s room and his bedside chart and guess what I found?
+I went back and heard the recordings and looked at pictures that I had taken of my dad’s room and his bedside chart, and guess what I found?
 The chart had no notes for that day regarding any doctor visits and nurse visits.
 The room also had a board where the charge nurse would write her name every day and the date along with the other on-call nurse.

-The board I photographed on Monday, April 14th still had Sundays information on it.
+The board I photographed on Monday, April 14th, still had Sunday’s information on it.

 The biggest lesson I learned concerning my dads’ tragic death is “NEVER trust anything anyone says until you prove it right yourself.”
 That is as it relates to being hospitalized.

-Although not all doctors are criminals and careless, those inhumane ones do exist, so be mindful and question everything for your peace of mind.
+Although not all doctors are criminals and careless, those inhumane ones exist, so be mindful and question everything for your peace of mind.
 I must add that I trust blindly in God, but it is sad to see people deposit that same trust in others who may not have their best interest at heart.

 People trust doctors in a way that they don’t even trust God.

 And just one more bit of this story is that no local attorney wanted to take our case.
-Interestingly all of them said, “You have a case but it’s not in our best interest to represent you?”
+Interestingly all of them said, “You have a case, but it’s not in our best interest to represent you?”

-One attorney said that if it had been his father he would pursue a case until the ends of the earth but that his firm could not take the case.
+One attorney said that if it had been his father, he would pursue a case until the ends of the earth but that his firm could not take the case.
 We later found out that the three firms we had asked for help often represented in the hospital in wrongful death cases.

 I still remember planting potatoes, carrots, and cabbage with him.
 I remember at 9 using a machete to chop down corn plants and make compost for healthy soil.